- This event has passed.

 November 4 @ 11:00 AM - 12:00 PM

-A hands-on family workshop exploring the rhythmic and musical aspects of two genres of sung Arab poetry: the classical Arab-Andalusian poetry called muwasha and the vernacular poetry of mawwal.
-Musician and scholar Taoufik Ben Amor, accompanied by master dancer and percussionist Ramzi El-Edlibi and multi-instrumentalist Zafer Tawil, will open with a demonstration of muwasha and then lead the audience in activities to identify, vocalize, drum, and dance to the poetic meter and rhythms.
-The artists will also provide historical and cultural context as well as technical information throughout.
+A hands-on family workshop exploring the rhythms and music of al-muwashah, a form of classical Arab-Andalusian poetry.
+Musician and scholar Taoufik Ben Amor, accompanied by master dancer and percussionist Ramzi El-Edlibi and multi-instrumentalist Zafer Tawil will introduce al-muwashah and show participants how to identify, vocalize, drum, and dance to the poetic meter and rhythms.
+The artists will provide historical and cultural context, as well as technical information throughout.
 Everyone will have a chance to perform!
-Open to all ages.
+Free and open to all ages.
+No experience with Arabic necessary.

 Taoufik Ben-Amor is Gordon Gray Jr. Senior Lecturer in Arabic Studies at Columbia University.
 He specializes in Arabic language and linguistics, language and identity, Arab music, and music in Sufism.
 His research combines his interests in music, language and identity in the Arab world through the study of lyrics.
 He has published extensively, including a textbook on Tunisian Arabic.
 Ben-Amor is also a vocalist, percussionist, and oud player.